ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClinicalClassificationStatement.rst

       - string
       - 0..1
       - A natural-language expression of what a Statement asserts to be true.
-   *  - classification
-      - :ref:`Coding` | :ref:`IRI`
-      - 0..1
-      - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's proposition, in terms of a classification of its subject.
    *  - hasEvidenceLines
       - :ref:`EvidenceLine`
       - 0..m